Tejeee/WyrmAPI/README.md

 - Update Users — bulk tool that processes multiple Roblox accounts at once: logs in with each cookie, finds or creates a private server, generates a fresh join link, and writes everything to users.json for use with Jaram

 **Update Users**
 The main feature.
-Paste in multiple .ROBLOSECURITY cookies, enter your Windows username and the universe ID, and hit Run Update.
+Paste in multiple .ROBLOSECURITY cookies, choose your Windows username and the universe ID, and hit Run Update.
 For each account it will:

 - Verify the cookie and fetch the username
 - Get a CSRF token